s4/docs/source/tutorials/multiple_nodes.rst

 * **port**

   The port on which the S4 node listens.
-This should not be specified for adapter nodes.
+This is relevant for client adapter nodes as well, since an client adapter can receive events from an S4 cluster.

 * **taskId**

-  This is a string that names the task taken by the S4 or adapter node.
+  This is a string that names the task taken by the S4 node.
 For an S4 node, it is usually s4node-*partition*, but any string will do.
 The names should be unique within a cluster.

   In red button mode, this string is used to form a lock filename.
 Therefore, you should use only characters that are valid for your filesystem.